ghmihnea/Kotlin-Projects/README.md

 25% for CLI.

-**If you have two red builds, you will receive half of the available points.**

 To run the tests you could use predefined run configurations or run them manually:

 **NOTE**: Wikipedia pages get updated more frequently than tests to this task, so